(Updated March 2021)

 For personal computers running Windows, the College of Design recommends Windows 10 Pro or Windows Education Editions.
 We recommend students NOT use Windows Home Edition because of issues in accessing campus resources.
 The College of Design will use Windows 10 in its labs for the upcoming academic year.
 Information for obtaining a free student license of Windows 10 is available here.

-For Macintosh operating system, we strongly recommend using Mac OS X, version 10.14 or later.
-The College provides only limited support for Mac OS 10.12 or earlier.
-The College of Design will use Mac OS 10.14 in its labs for the upcoming academic year.
+For Macintosh operating system, we strongly recommend using Mac OS X, version 10.15 or later.
+The College provides only limited support for Mac OS 10.14 or earlier.
 Mac OS version upgrades are free.

 Older computers should meet minimum requirements to take full advantage of campus resources.
 This chart, Recommendations for Older Computers, will show the minimum recommendations for older computers.
 Expected useful life of older computers is about one year and may be acceptable for the first year of college.

 Students will need to have a computer that meets the minimum specifications for their department to complete course assignments.
-COVID-19 responses may require all courses to be taught online.
-Students need to be prepared for that potential and be able to complete assignments from off-campus.
+Students need to be prepared for online courses and be able to complete assignments from off-campus.
+Computers that do not meet minimum specifications may prevent students from completing course assignments.

 Additional Recommended Options and Accessories